SENSUIKAN!

 2 July 1944:

 Indian Ocean, 700 miles south of Ceylon.
-The 7,176-ton American "Liberty" ship JEAN NICOLET, carrying war materials for the China/Burma/India theater of war, is enroute from Fremantle for Colombo, Ceylon.
-She is probably spotted by the I-8's Glen.
-At 1907, Cdr Ariizumi fires two torpedoes and hits the NICOLET on her starboard side.
+The American "Liberty" ship JEAN NICOLET, carrying war materials for the China/Burma/India theater of war, is en route from Bombay to Sydney.
+Cdr Ariizumi fires two torpedoes and hits NICOLET on her starboard side.
 Shortly thereafter she is abandoned.
-The I-8 then surfaces and destroys the lifeboats, then shells the wreck, setting her afire.
+I-8 surfaces and shells the ship, setting her afire.
+JEAN NICOLET sinks at 3-28S, 74-30W.

-The I-8 takes 99 survivors aboard.
+I-8 takes 99 survivors aboard.
 The submarine's crew then searches, binds and questions the POWs.
-Ariizumi orders the NICOLET's master, radio operator and a civilian passenger taken below.
-In a three-hour massacre, most of the POWs are beaten, stabbed, or shot.
-Some are made to run a gauntlet of crewmen with knives and pipes.
-The I-8's radar detector picks up an aircraft.
-Ariizumi submerges and leaves the bound Americans on deck to drown, but some of the survivors, return to the burning NICOLET to launch rafts.
-The JEAN NICOLET sinks the next day at 3-28S, 74-30W.
-On 4 July, the Indian Navy trawler HOXA rescues 23 survivors.
-Of the three Americans taken below on the I-8, only the passenger survives internment as a PoW.
+Ariizumi orders NICOLET's master, radio operator and a civilian passenger taken below.
+Most POWs are beaten, others stabbed, one shot, and some are made to run a gauntlet of crewmen with knives and pipes.
+In the meantime, I-8 destroys the lifeboats with gunfire.
+Her radar picks up an aircraft.
+Ariizumi submerges and leaves the bound Americans on deck to drown.
+Of NICOLET's 100-man crew, only four survive.

 14 August 1944: